 You’re engaged, congratulations!
 After posting an incredible engagement announcement it’s time to celebrate with your nearest and dearest.
 While an engagement party is by no means necessary, it’s a good excuse for couples who can’t wait for the wedding to have a good old knees up – especially if they have a long engagement.

-Here, expert wedding and party planners Katrina from Katrina Otter Weddings and Holly Poulter from Revelry Events, share their ultimate tips to plan the best engagement party ever.
+With that in mind, we spoke to expert wedding and party planners Katrina from Katrina Otter Weddings and Holly Poulter from Revelry Events, share their ultimate tips to plan the best engagement party ever.

 When to throw an engagement party